joeatbayes/StockCSVAndSMAPerformanceComparison/README.md

 Author: Joseph Ellsworth
 Version 1.0

-When developing a system for machine learning I found that if we measured the speed a language could parse relatively large CSV files and then compute a SMA was a reasonably good indicator of how a language / runtime would perform in our larger project to predict stock price movements.
+When developing a system for machine learning I found the a speed a language could parse relatively large CSV files and compute a SMA was a reasonably good indicator of how that language / runtime would perform in our larger machine learning project to predict stock price movements.
 In my linked-in article   [c++ faster than C# depends on the coding idiom](https://www.linkedin.com/pulse/c-faster-than-depends-coding-idom-joe-ellsworth) Several people requested links to the source code.
-This repository
+This repository was created to provide access to the source.

 ### Single Performance Factor###